-Refresh and renew amidst the astounding beauty of Bayfield Peninsula.
 Morning and evening yoga sessions frame the days of paddling through sea caves, hiking trails to waterfalls, and enjoying Lake Superior’s sandy beaches.
-Guided by a certified yoga instructor, you’ll move through a combination of yoga series and postures created to rejuvenate body, mind, and soul.
+Guided by certified yoga instructor, you’ll move through a combination of yoga series and postures created to rejuvenate body, mind, and soul.
 No yoga experience is necessary.

-DAY 2: Start the day with a yoga session followed by breakfast and hot coffee.
-Depending on the direction of the wind, explore the spectacular Mawikwe Bay sea caves or head to Red Cliff to explore Buffalo Bay and paddle among shipwrecks from long ago.
+Start the day with a yoga session followed by breakfast and great coffee.
+Depending on the direction of the wind, explore the spectacular Mawikwe Bay Sea Caves or head to Red Cliff to explore Buffalo Bay and paddle among shipwrecks from long ago.
 Stretch your legs on a hike to a waterfall after a picnic lunch.
 Enjoy an evening yoga session before dinner together.

-DAY 4: Enjoy one last morning yoga session and breakfast with new friends.
+Enjoy one last morning yoga session with your new friends.
 Head out on a paddle or hike and depart for home after a picnic lunch.

-ACCOMMODATIONS: You will enjoy your stay at our Little Sand Bay Base Camp.
-At night you will sleep in a comfortable tent on a platform.
-Typically, there are 3 people per 4-person tent (other arrangements can be made).
-Bathroom facilities consist of beautiful and clean composting toilets.
-We have great shower facilities at Little Sand Bay.
+ACCOMMODATIONS: You will stay at our Little Sand Bay Base Camp.
+At night you will sleep in a comfortable platform tent in a secluded area.
+Typically, there are 3 people per 4-person tent.
+Our Little Sand Bay Base Camp has very nice bathrooms and shower facilities with hot water.

 Frequently Asked Questions: